Reza-Golbahar/CA-HW/README.md

 The single-cycle processor was extended into a **multi-cycle MIPS processor**.

-Instruction execution was divided across multiple clock cycles, allowing hardware components to be reused across different stages of instruction execution.
+Instruction execution was divided across multiple clock cycles, allowing hardware resources to be reused between different stages of execution.

 ---